MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/plan-sso-teams.md

 - **Managing passwords**: Your overhead to maintain usernames and passwords, and protecting user privacy and data is reduced.

-- **Conditional access policies**: Use conditional access policies to let yor users enjoy device-specific access to join a domain.
+- **Conditional access policies**: <!--Use--> Support conditional access policies, such as ensuring a device is Intune enrolled or domain-joined before accessing your app <!-- to let yor users enjoy device-specific access to join a domain.-->

 - **Available for all app types**: Your Teams app may be available to your users on desktop, web, or mobile device.
 Teams SSO with Azure AD makes it easier for your users to avail the benefits of SSO.
 After their Teams sign-in, they never need to sign in again on any other browser or device.